-If children learn the less-general pattern (AAdi), they will prefer to listen to an AAdi pattern word, like kokodi, over a word that does not follow the
+If children learn the less-general pattern (AAdi), they will prefer to listen to an AAdi pattern word, like kokodi, over a word that does not follow the AAdi pattern, like kodiko.

+If children don't learn any pattern, they will not prefer to listen to an AAdi pattern word, like kokodi, over a word that does not follow the AAdi pattern, like kodiko.

-Experiment 2 Results Experimental: leledi...wiwidi...jijidi...dededi Children prefer to listen to novel words that follow the lessgeneral AAdi pattern, like kokodi [9.33 sec] over novel words that do not follow the AAdi pattern, like kodiko [6.25 sec].
+Children prefer to listen to novel words that follow the lessgeneral AAdi pattern, like kokodi [9.33 sec], over novel words that do not follow the AAdi pattern, like kodiko [6.25 sec].

 Implication: They make the less-general generalization (AAdi) from this data.
 It is not the case that they fail to make any generalization at all.

-Gerken (2006) Results When children are given data that is compatible with a lessgeneral and a more-general generalization, they prefer to be conservative and make the less-general generalization.
+Gerken (2006) Results

+When children are given data that is compatible with a lessgeneral and a more-general generalization, they prefer to be conservative and make the less-general generalization.

-Gerken (2006) Results When children are given data that is compatible with a lessgeneral and a more-general generalization, they prefer to be conservative and make the less-general generalization.
+Gerken (2006) Results

+When children are given data that is compatible with a lessgeneral and a more-general generalization, they prefer to be conservative and make the less-general generalization.

 Specifically for the artificial language study conducted, children prefer not to make unnecessary abstractions about the data.
 They prefer the AAdi pattern over a more abstract AAB pattern when the AAdi pattern fits the data they have encountered.

+Problem: There is no data children could receive that would clue them in that the less-general generalization is right.
+All data compatible with the less-general one are compatible with the more-general one.

-Solutions to the Subset Problem Subset Principle (Wexler & Manzini 1987): In order to learn correctly in this scenario where one generalization covers a subset of the data another generalization covers, children should prefer the less-general generalization.
+Solutions to the Subset Problem

+Subset Principle (Wexler & Manzini 1987): In order to learn correctly in this scenario where one generalization covers a subset of the data another generalization covers, children should prefer the less-general generalization.

 This is a learning strategy that can result very naturally from a type of probabilistic learner known as a Bayesian learner, which uses the Size Principle (Tenenbaum & Griffiths 2001).

-Size Principle Logic Has to do with children's expectation of the data points that they should encounter in the input If more-general generalization (AAB) is correct, the child should encounter some data that can only be accounted for by the more-general generalization (like memewe or nanaje).
-This data would be incompatible with the less-general generalization (AAdi),
+Size Principle Logic

+Has to do with children's expectation of the data points that they should encounter in the input

-Size Principle Logic Has to do with children's expectation of the data points that they should encounter in the input - If the child keeps not encountering data compatible only with the more-general generalization, the less-general generalization becomes more and more likely to be the generalization resonnsible for the language - responsible for the language data encountered.
+Size Principle Logic

+Has to do with children's expectation of the data points that they should encounter in the input

+Summary

-Summary - Children will often be faced with multiple generalizations that are compatible with the language data they encounter.
+- Children will often be faced with multiple generalizations that are compatible with the language data they encounter.
 In order to learn their native language, they must choose the correct generalizations. - Experimental research on artificial languages suggests that children prefer the more conservative generalization compatible with the data they encounter. - This learning strategy is one that a probabilistic learner may be able to take advantage of quite naturally.
 So, if children are probabilistic learners of this kind, they may automatically follow this conservative generalization strategy.